wrouesnel/dns-config/README.md

   discovered or provided hostnames.
   * `--record-type` - DNS record type to search for.
 Defaults to `txt` for TXT records.
 Supports TXT and SRV (`srv`).

+  * `--srv-no-port` - When looking up SRV records, suppress returning the port with the lookup.

+  * `--srv-suppress-dot` - When looking up SRV records, suppress the trailing dot of the returned name (i.e. `host.example.com.` becomes the more common `host.example.com`.

+  * `--reverse-lookup` - Attempt to reverse lookup results to IP addresses.
+    This is extremely useful with hostname filtering for getting the intended bind IP of a service for a host.
+Hosts which fail to lookup are dropped.
+    Values which look like host:port have the port element preserved (e.g.
+    SRV lookup results).

   * `--filter-values-by-hostname` - Filter the value results of the query by the known hostnames of this host.
 This is useful when querying SRV